 Since children in the district do not have access to special preparation for these competitive entrance exams, we have set up a no-profit coaching class.
-Students seeking entrance to Sainik School for Class 6 are coached at Lions School, Gonikoppal and those wanting entrance to Class 9 are coached at Virajpet.
+Students seeking entrance to Sainik School for Class 6 are coached at Lions School, Gonikoppal, and those wanting entrance to Class 9 are coached at Virajpet.

 We fund the teachers and provide all study material from the Trust, the children are charged a very nominal fee for the coaching.
-The management of Lions School Gonikoppal and parents of the children have been very cooperative in this endeavour.
+The management of Lions School Gonikoppal and the parents of the children have been very cooperative in this endeavour.

 KESST identified a special maths coach for NDA/NA entrance exam and conducted three programs in 2014-15 but we had poor response from the children of the district.
-We have not given up and are in talks currently with an educational institution to conduct the coaching classes in their premises.
+We have not given up and are in talks currently with an educational institution to conduct the coaching classes on their premises.

-Q. The private sector has become an alluring option, and a career in the Forces is not being seriously considered by many.
+Q. The private sector has become an alluring option and a career in the Forces is not being seriously considered by many.
 As “Proof of the Pudding” would you advise Kodagu youth to go in for a Short Service Commission in the Army?
 What are the advantages for the youth?

 A. Yes indeed, a career in the private sector may be an attractive option, but a career in the defence forces offers a different set of opportunities.

 It offers an opportunity to serve the Nation.
 It develops mental and physical endurance.
 The military training hones a variety of skills such as situational analysis and arriving at workable solutions.
-It inculcates a sense of punctuality, and creates a heightened sense of responsibility with good levels of remuneration…and most importantly, it offers great camaraderie and brotherhood.
+It inculcates a sense of punctuality and creates a heightened sense of responsibility with good levels of remuneration and most importantly, it offers great camaraderie and brotherhood.
 It is more than a career, it is a good preparation for life itself.